colinta/n/README.md

 * `n --exec $@`
   Goes to each folder and executes the commands in $@ in each.
   You should *quote* these commands.
 See example below.
+* `n --macro $@` or `n -m`
+  Goes to the first folder and begins to record a macro.
+Uses a history file (root/.n_history), so ESC sequences might get mangled.
+* `n --stop $@` or `n -k`
+  Stops recording and sources the .n_history file in each folder.
+  This is a very cool feature if your shell-foo is strong.

 Examples